kendryte/k230_docs/en/01_software/board/mpp/K230_VICAP_SENSOR_Parameter_Partition_Reference.md

 } DEWARP_SPLIT_T;
 ```

-has_lut: Whether there is a Dewarp lut file, this member is set to 0 to indicate that the DeWarp parameter is not required, and set to 1 to indicate that the DeWarp parameter is required
+has_lut: Indicates whether there is a dewarp LUT file.
+Setting this member to 0 means that dewarp parameters are not needed.
+Setting it to 1 means that dewarp parameters are needed.

-lut_offset: When the has_lut is set to 1, the member takes effect, and the value will correspond to the offset of the address of the dewarp parameter in the parameter partition, the specific calculation method is *parameter partition base address + header size + parameter structure size + padding size* , and the *parameter partition base address* is defined in *k_autoconf_comm.h* *CONFIG_MEM_SENSOR_CFG_BASE*, this definition varies depending on the hardware on which it is compiled.
-It can be calculated through *gen_database.sh* script provided by the SDK and printed when executed:
+lut_offset: When has_lut is set to 1, this member is effective.
+The value corresponds to the offset of the dewarp parameter in the parameter partition.
+The specific calculation method is parameter partition base address + header size + parameter structure size + padding size.
+The parameter partition base address is defined as *CONFIG_MEM_SENSOR_CFG_BASE* in k_autoconf_comm.h.
+This definition varies with different compiled hardware.
+It can be calculated by the *gen_database.sh* script provided by the SDK.
+The execution will print the result:

 ![calc_isp_param_data_size](../../../../zh/01_software/board/mpp/images/calc_isp_param_data_size.png)

-Figure 2-2 The parameter partition automatically calculates the dewarp offset
+Figure 2-2 Parameter Partition Automatically Calculates Dewarp Offset

-split_enable: The default setting is 0
+split_enable: Default set to 0

 split_horizon_line: Default 8191